 - What if I need birth control in an emergency?

-What are some important points about birth control? top
+What do I need to know about birth control? top

 The more you know about birth control, the more you can take charge of protecting yourself.
 Here are some key points: